 The Executive Director, or their designee, shall promptly investigate all complaints and make all reasonable efforts to resolve the matter informally.
 These efforts may include, but are not limited to, convening conferences with the complainant and/or the accused harasser/discriminator to discuss the complaint and the results of the investigation.
+The Library may put reasonable interim measures in place, such as a leave of absence (with or without pay), while the investigation takes place.

-Complaints by an elected/appointed official against another elected/appointed official shall be submitted to the Executive Director.
-The Executive Director shall, in consultation with legal counsel for the Library, ensure that an independent review is conducted with respect to such allegations.
+For complaints by an elected/appointed official against another elected/appointed official, the Executive Director shall, in consultation with legal counsel for the Library, ensure that an independent review is conducted with respect to such allegations.